Isabry/laradmin/README.md

 # Laradmin for Laravel 5
-Starter Site Admin based on on Laravel  and Boostrap 3
+Starter Site Admin based on Laravel 5 and Boostrap 3

 ## License